NedKe/HCPP-1/README.md

 ![The image shows the website on different screen sizes](assets/images/responsive.png)

 ##Features

+####The Header
+The header contains a logo of the flight club, a navigation bar and a background picture.
+The logo contains the club name and sticks to the top left of the header.
+The background image shows a propeller plane that leads the user visually about what the website is about.

 ###User experince (UX) to consider
 ##Test work
 ##Bugs
 ##Validation of html,css and accesibility by W3C and light house, respectively

+###Light house accesibility check

 ##Deployment
 ##Acknowledgement